Cover for only as long as you need it

 What can affect the renewal of my insurance policy?

 Guaranteed renewal does not apply if the insured’s health deteriorates significantly during the insured period and if poor health makes it impossible for the insured to provide proof of insurability.
 In many instances, consumers have the option to convert a term life insurance policy into a more permanent type of life insurance product, such as whole life or universal life policy.

 When are insurance premiums returned?

 A form of term life insurance offered by many financial services providers, including the likes of Discovery Life and Outsurance gives you a return of premiums paid during the policy term if the consumer or insured outlives this insurance policy.

 The expiry term for many of these policies is 15 years, after which the majority of your premiums paid up to that time (less any fees and expenses, these are retained by the insurance company) will be returned if the term has expired and you have not died.

-It is important to note that this form of term life insurance usually attracts higher premiums than those that apply to a regular level term life insurance policy.
-The reason for this is that the insurance company uses your premiums as an interest-free loan to make money.
-This is not the case with a policy where the premium is not returnable.
+It is important to note that this form of insurance usually attracts higher premiums than those that apply to a regular-level term life insurance policy.

-These two aspects are the driving force behind ever-changing legislation to force South Africans to be more disciplined with their money.
-Having the right attitude about money is the first step, and for many this starts by becoming financially literate.
+These aspects are the driving force behind ever-changing legislation to force South Africans to be more disciplined with their money.
+Having the right attitude about money is the first step, and for many, this starts with becoming financially literate.